 Built circa 1740, some 40 years before the American Revolutionary War, Hopsewee Plantation was one of the South's major rice plantations and the birthplace of Thomas Lynch, Jr., one of the signers of the Declaration of Independence.

-Now a private residence, this National Historic Landmark—near Myrtle Beach and Charleston in the heart of South Carolina's Lowcountry—is open Tuesday-Saturday, with tours on the hour 10:00 am until 3:00 pm and beginning at 11:00 on Saturdays.
-Dining is available Tuesday-Saturday from 10:30 am to 3:00 pm.
+Now a private residence, this National Historic Landmark—near Myrtle Beach and Charleston in the heart of South Carolina's Lowcountry—opens May 11 from Tuesdays to Saturdays with tours on the hour 10:00 am to 3:00 pm.
+Dining is available from 11:00 am to 3:00 pm.
 We close for weddings and special events, so please be sure to check our calendar (click below) for availability.

 English tradition meets southern charm at the sophisticated River Oak Cottage Tea Room, a versatile venue featuring a full menu, sweet and savory treats and a wide selection of teas.